 Smoky Chipotle Parmesan French Fries are a scrumptious snack, appetizer or side.
 They're subtly spicy, wonderfully smoky, and are crisped to perfection with cheese.
-I made these Smoky Chipotle Parmesan French Fries on a whim.
-Turns out it was the best whim ever.

 Roasted Pepper Potato Soup